Latest COVID-19 Advice from the Department of Health

-Please be assured that we are continuing to monitor the situation very closely and we are committed to keeping you up to date as information becomes available.
+Please be assured that we are continuing to monitor the situation very closely and we are committed to keeping you up to date as new information becomes available.

 Pathways Killara Gardens is an elegant 105 bed aged care residence located on Sydney’s North Shore, that provides both high and low care in a beautifully maintained environment.

 Opened in August 2016, Pathways Cronulla Pines is a purpose built 88 bed aged care facility with Memory Support Community, located adjacent to the Cronulla Golf Course.

 Pathways Sailors Bay is an award-winning 121 bed residence situated in Northbridge delivering our Wellbeing programs and the highest quality care and emotional support.